Vietnamese art: Modern art

-Vietnamese modern art includes artistic work materialized during colonial period between the 1860s to 1970s, and significantly ascribed to the founding of "Ecole Supérieure des Beaux-Arts de l'Indochine" in October 1925.
+Vietnamese modern art includes artistic work materialized during colonial period between the 1860s and 1970s, and significantly ascribed to the founding of "Ecole Supérieure des Beaux-Arts de l'Indochine" in October 1925.
 Before 1925, paintings and carvings were mainly created for religious purpose, in a decorative manner for example lacquered furniture and utilitarian ceramic and porcelains, subordinated to demands by the local temples and pagodas use.

 A striking "shift" was obvious after the founding of Ecole des Beaux-Arts de l'Indochine EBAI, observing a gradual change in perception of art, and the beginning recognition of art for art's sake.
 Vietnamese artists experimented with new ways of seeing, with ideas from two important French teachers, it marks an intensifying cultural transfer and modernity.

-The Colonial Period (1925–1945)
+New Vietnamese Art (1925–1945)

 Ecole des Beaux-Arts de l'Indochine EBAI was founded by Victor Tardieu, a French academic and naturalist painter.
 With a report commission sent to the general Government of Indochina, Victor Tardieu recommended setting up a school "EBAI in Indochina" to train real artists.
-Unlike, Ecole professionnelle" in Hanoi, "Ecole des Arts Cambodgeins" and other three schools set up in Cochinchina between 1902 – 1913 these schools were professional schools to train craftsmen.
+Unlike, Ecole professionnelle" in Hanoi, "Ecole des Arts Cambodgeins" and three other schools set up in Cochinchina between 1902 and 1913, these schools were professional schools to train craftsmen.
 Tardieu's idea was to adapt existing curriculum used in "Ecole des Beaux-Arts in Paris" by including art history; technical course like oil painting and perspective, to train student into real artist.
 He planned to "help the Vietnamese artist to get back in touch with the deep meaning and fundamental inspiration of their own traditions".

-The magazine publications Ngày Nay ('Today') and Phong Hoá ('Mores') which were associated with Tự Lực văn đoàn (Self Reliance Literary Association), were committed to modernising Vietnamese culture through the crucial assessment of both Vietnam's tradition and Western modernity.
+The magazine publications Ngày Nay (Today) and Phong Hoá (Mores) which were associated with Tự Lực văn đoàn (Self Reliance Literary Association), were committed to modernising Vietnamese culture through the crucial assessment of both Vietnam's tradition and Western modernity.
 Students in the EBAI were columnists in these two weekly magazines, illustrating cartoons and exhibition information.
 The stylized cartoon illustration were in fact very modern, depicting simple messages.

 Oil painting

 Following closely to the curriculum of Ecole des Beaux-Arts de Paris, oil painting was first introduced to students as a completely new medium.
-Although western art, in this case, oil painting, was likely first encountered by Le Van Mien (1873-1943) in L'Ecole Nationale Superieure des Beaux- Arts de Paris, who returned to Hanoi in 1895, no record shows that he taught and trained craftsman in Bien Hoa or Gia Dinh this western medium.
+Although western art, in this case, oil painting, was likely first encountered by Le Van Mien (1873–1943) in L'Ecole Nationale Superieure des Beaux – Arts de Paris, who returned to Hanoi in 1895, no record shows that he taught and trained craftsman in Bien Hoa or Gia Dinh this western medium.
 This medium was thoroughly unknown to the students, and Joseph Inguimberty though it would be hard to assimilate the oil painting techniques to them.

 Artist like Tô Ngọc Vân was able to combine western aesthetic techniques like linear perspective, imitation of nature and modelling in the round into his own oriental traditions with oil medium.
 Stylized as the 'poetic reality' style, his works sets female ideals into a linear perspective in an enclosed space, juxtapositioned with flat coloured area, his works emulates with the tendency idealization imagery.